Carreau/phd-dissertation/parts/part1.rst

 ..
 3

 The elastics moduli are probably the easiest to understand.
-They are characteristic of how a material will deform non permanently under applied force.
+They are a characteristic of how a material will deform non permanently under an applied force.
 The stiffer something is the higher its elastics moduli will be.
-There are two specific elastic moduli we will be interested in in the rest of this manuscript, `Young's Modulus` and `shear modulus`.
-The first one describe more specially how material will react to it's compression or extension, while the second describe how a material resists  shearing.
-In isotropic and homogeneous material, the Young modulus (noted E) and the shear models (G) are proportional by a factor depending on the Poisson ratio (:math:`\nu`) by the following relation:
+There are two specific elastic moduli of interest in this manuscript, `Young's Modulus` and `shear modulus`.
+The first one describes how a material will react to compression or extension, while the second describes how a material resists  shearing.
+For isotropic and homogeneous material, the Young's modulus (E) and the shear models (G) are related by the Poisson ratio (:math:`\nu`):

 .. math::

     G = \frac{E}{2(1+\nu)}

-Hence at fixed Poisson ratio, and as :math:`\nu` is usually around a value of :math:`0.5`, it is common to use G and E interchangeably and to just referee to it as "elastic modulus".
 Both G and E units are homogeneous to :math:`N/m^2` or :math:`Pa`.
 It is interesting to have an idea of the oder of magnitude of a few usual materials.
 Aluminum will have an elastic modulus :math:`G_{Al}\simeq 70~GPa` while rubber will be more in the order of :math:`G_{rubber}\simeq 0.1~GPa`.
-The elastic modulus of muscle cell is in the order of :math:`G_{muscle} \sim 10~kPa` and brain tissues around :math:`G_{brain} \sim 0.1~\text{to}~1~kPa`.
+The elastic modulus of muscle cell is in the order of :math:`G_{muscle} \sim 10~kPa` and brain tissues around :math:`G_{brain} \sim 0.1~\text{to}~1~kPa` :cite:`Engler2006`.

-For a  more formal definition of the Young moduli, it is the ratio between the stress along the direction of the deformation by the relative elongation.
+A  more formal definition of the Young's modulus, is the ratio between the stress :math:`\sigma` along the direction of the deformation and the relative deformation :math:`\epsilon`.
-It is then proportional to the force by unit of surface applied divided by the relative elongation:

 .. math::

     E &= \frac{\sigma}{\epsilon} \\
       & = \frac{   F/S }{   \Delta L / L_0        }

+In which :math:`F` is the applied force, :math:`S` is the cross section of the material, :math:`\Delta L` is the elongation and :math:`L_0` is the initial length of the considered material.  (:num:`Figure #fym`):

+.. _fym:
 .. figure:: /figs/youngm.png
     :width: 50%
     :alt: Definition of young modulus